Aperol Spritz, a bitter-sweet memory

 Full of memories

-From the first sip, I discover why this drink is a timeless Italian classic.
-This ice-cold tonic for the senses is a stunning orange-red colour.
-Any fleeting thoughts about it resembling Irn Bru are forgotten the moment it’s tasted.
+From the first sip, I discover why this is a timeless Italian classic.
+This ice-cold tonic for the senses is a stunning orange-red.
+Any thoughts about a resemblance to Irn Bru get forgotten at the first taste.

-The fizz comes from Prosecco.
-Aperol brings bitter orange, with sweeter fruits underpinning it and a subtle herbal, vermouth-like note that lingers on and on until the next sip.
+The fizz is Prosecco.
+Aperol adds bitter orange and a subtle herbal, vermouth-like note that lingers on and on until the next sip.
 It tastes a little like Campari, only lighter and fresher.

 A bitter-sweet indulgence, the temptation is to down it in one.
-But that’s not a good look.
-Take your time; this is an ideal drink to linger over, whether people-watching in Padua, attending the opera in Verona, or being seduced by Venice.
+Never a good look, so take your time.
+It’s the ideal drink to linger over; whether people-watching in Padua, at the opera in Verona, or being seduced in Venice.